jen-thomas/haduk-met-data-at-site-locations/README.md

 3. Activate the virtual environment.
 If using bash, do `. venv/bin/activate`
 4. Install the packages from `requirements.txt`: `pip3 install -r requirements.txt`
 5. Create a user account on the [CEDA website](https://services.ceda.ac.uk/cedasite/myceda).
 6. Configure your FTP account.
 Login, then go to [MyCEDA](https://services.ceda.ac.uk/cedasite/myceda) then click on Configure FTP Account.
 Click on the link to Create Password.
-For the [help pages about FTP](https://help.ceda.ac.uk/article/280-ftp) for further help with this step.
+See the [help pages about FTP](https://help.ceda.ac.uk/article/280-ftp) for further help with this step.
 7. Run the script `download_haduk_data.py` to download three NetCDF files containing the meteorology data.
 8. Run the script `get_haduk_data_at_sites.py` to explore and plot the data.